BboxLab/openapi-mosel-php/README.md

 $response = $sdk->checkEmail('example@email.com')
 ```

-Response object returns the app credentials token created and the response given by Bt Api in array.
+A Moselle Response object is returned with the app credentials token created as an object and the response given by Bt Api as an array.

 ## How to test Moselle package